smallrye/smallrye-reactive-messaging/documentation/src/main/docs/pulsar/client-configuration.md

 ```

-In the order of precedence, the least to the highest, each step overriding the previous one,
+Different configuration sources are loaded in the following order of precedence, from the least important to the highest:
-following are the different sources of configuration:

 1. `Map<String, Object>` config map produced with default config identifier, `default-pulsar-client`, `default-pulsar-consumer`, `default-pulsar-producer`.
 2. `Map<String, Object>` config map produced with identifier in the configuration or channel name